Kazmimasooma/Group-1-Disney/README.md

 #### WEEK 1 to WEEK 2
 Initially we scoured sites liked Kaggle.com for datasets and eventually decided on a few.

-We performed EDA on multiple datasets and discovered high inconsistencies within the data.
+After the initial Exploratory Data Analysis (EDA) on multiple datasets, we discovered high inconsistencies within the data.
+The data was incomplete, messy and did not yield good results after parsing through the first ML model.

 ![EDA v1](https://user-images.githubusercontent.com/93144225/163206164-8d0de522-edac-43fb-ad74-2e1754e5e481.png)

 #### WEEK 3 to WEEK 4

-When we could not find better datasets, we came to the executive decision to use API and webscraping to get latest and most accurate data.

-We used the following methods from the following websites:-
+Therefore, from week 3 onwards, we collected our data directly from the source with the methods below:

 * **IMDb** - API
 * **Wikipedia** - Web scrape